abraxas-dev/chat/README.md

 # Minimal AI Agent with LangGraph and Streamlit

-A research project exploring the capabilities of LangGraph for building AI agents and Streamlit for rapid UI development.
+A learning project exploring the capabilities of LangGraph for building AI agents and Streamlit for rapid UI development.

 ## Currently Features